High-Frequency Trading: Pros & Cons

 Risks of HFTs

-Regulators, financial experts, and academics are still divided on high-frequency trading, which is still a contentious practice.
+Regulators, financial experts, and academics remain divided on high-frequency trading, which remains a contentious practice.

 High-frequency traders rarely keep their holdings overnight, build up very little cash, and retain their positions for a brief period before selling them.